|

 1997).

-Interview for Deterioration
+Interview for

-in Daily Living Activities in Dementia
+Deterioration in Daily Living Activities in Dementia

-The Interview for Deterioration in Daily Living Activities
+The Interview for Deterioration in Daily Living

-in Dementia (IDDD) assesses activities of daily
+Activities in Dementia (IDDD) assesses

-living, taking 15 minutes to administer with
+activities of daily living, taking 15 minutes

-a caregiver (Teunisse et al, 1991).
+to administer with a caregiver (Teunisse

-The scale covers 33 self-care activities such as washing,
+et al, 1991).
+The scale covers 33 self-care

-dressing and eating, as well as more complex activities
+activities such as washing, dressing and eating, as well

-such as shopping, writing and answering the telephone,
+writing and answering the telephone, tasks performed

-rely more heavily on female-dominated and less
+on female-dominated and less complex tasks).

-complex tasks).
 Both the initiative to perform activities

 and the performance itself are evaluated.

-Disability Assessment
+Disability

-for Dementia
+Assessment for Dementia

 The Disability Assessment for Dementia (DAD) scale (Gelinas